FredericBlum/replication/README.md

 ### Evaluation thresholds

 The original authors use the logaritm with base 2 for computing the log odds ratio, and use `log2(1.2)` as a threshold that gets added and substracted to 1, in order to prepare the evaluation thresholds.
 I think this is wrong in various ways and use the natural logarithm instead.
-Also, I do not add/substract the same number (`log2(1.2)`) to the log-output, but add/substract __before__ computing the logarithm.
-I think this is a more accurate representation of what is going on.
+Also, in the paper they stated to use a threshold of 1.25, while in the published script they used a threshold of 1.2.
+It is thus unclear which one was indeed used, but I suspect that it was 1.2.

-- Lower threshold: `log(1-0.25)`
+- Lower threshold: `log(1/1.25)`
-- Upper threshold: `log(1+0.25)`
+- Upper threshold: `log(1*1.25)`

 ### Computing Proportions